Destination West!

 Picture

-Previous articles feature some of the easier Alpine Loop trails and a few other dirt side roads along Highway 550.
 For those who seek an easy going all day adventure, the trails through the Red Mountain Mining District are a nice choice.
-For those who seek a more challenging experience, Bouillon King Road is located just a short distance south of the old mining district.
-Bouillon King Road is rated as moderately difficult and there are a few dangerous sections.
+For those who seek a more challenging experience, Bouillon King Mine Road is located just a short distance south of the old mining district.
+Bouillon King Mine Road is rated as moderately difficult and there are a few dangerous sections.
 Since this dirt road starts well over 10,000 feet above sea level, the reward for taking on this challenge will be alpine views of mountain peaks that stretch out to the horizon and the picturesque Bouillon King Lake awaits at the end of the trail.

-To make a long story short, I planned to return and make a second attempt on Bouillon King Road closer to August, but a change of plans came about when I moved out of my apartment nearby in Durango.
-At some point around this time period, Bouillon King Road was closed by the National Forest Service and public lands agencies due to a major reclamation project at the Bouillon King Mine.
+A short time after my attempt, Bouillon King Road was closed by the National Forest Service and public lands agencies due to a major reclamation project at the Bouillon King Mine.
 Heavy metals and other toxins from this old abandoned mine had been polluting the water resources for hundreds of miles around, so a cleanup was long overdue.
-Bouillon King Road remains closed to this day, but it is well worth driving uphill through the first section just to experience the spectacular views!
+Bouillon King Road remains closed to this day, but it is well worth driving uphill through the first section just to experience the spectacular views of Red Mountain!

 0 Comments